 We produce MI to assess our performance against the TCF principles.
 We ensure that MI is accurate, timely, consistent and relevant to assist the business to make informed decisions in the best interests of our customers.
 We produce MI reports which are reviewed regularly by senior managers, directors and board members in various meetings.

-We maintain a Compliance Monitoring Programme which clearly lists areas of responsibilities and the frequency of checks required.
+We maintain a Compliance Monitoring Programme which clearly lists areas of responsibility and the frequency of checks required.

 We have a compliance team who is independent and regularly monitors all key areas of regulatory compliance including TCF.

-Every year we carry out a TCF Self-Assessment to measure our performance and which highlights areas of improvement.
+Every year we carry out a TCF Self-Assessment to measure our performance and highlight areas of improvement.

 We encourage a culture of personal responsibility and impress upon all involved with our firm that a good culture is central to the economic health of our firm.
 We strive to build a strong conduct culture which builds both customer trust and inspires employees.
 Getting the culture and conduct right is in the interests of our economic strength and our shareholders.